microsoft/react-native-windows/packages/@react-native-windows/bot-actors/README.md

 `ActorRegistry`.

 ## Listening to events
-GitHub events may be subscribed to using the context `webhooks` object.
+GitHub events may be subscribed to using the context `githubHooks` object.
 This is provided by `@octokit/webhooks` and provides a type-safe collection of GitHub events and associated data.

 Custom events may be provided by Azure functions in `@react-native-windows/bot-coordinator`.
 These can include timers,